bitloops/blog/articles/over-engineered-todo-app-to-learn-ddd-hexagonal-architecture-cqrs-and-event-sourcing.md

 ---
-title: Over-engineered ToDo App - Learn DDD, Hexagonal Architecture, CQRS, & Event Sourcing
+title: Over-engineered ToDo App using DDD, CQRS, Hexagonal Architecture & Event Sourcing
 description: Designing, building and managing large and complex software does not have to be so hard.
 We believe it is possible to radically transform how software is developed by incorporating best-practices, design principles and patterns into the software development process.
 author: Vasilis
 date: 05-04-2023
 image: https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/todo-app.jpg
-tags: ['Software Development', 'Software Engineering', 'DDD', 'CQRS', 'Hexagonal Architecture', 'BDD', 'Software Patterns', 'clean code', 'clean architecture']
+tags: ['Domain-Driven-Design', 'CQRS', 'Hexagonal Architecture', 'Software Patterns', 'clean architecture', 'Event Sourcing']
 ---

-## Clean and SOLID tech stack codebase example using DDD: ToDo App Enterprise Edition
+## Clean, SOLID, DDD tech stack for ToDo App

 Tired of building software that's hard to understand, difficult to change, and prone to bugs?
 So were we.

 This led us to research software architectures, patterns, and design techniques, and ultimately create the Ultimate ToDo app that follows these best practices.

 This post will walk you through our thought process and implementation.

 &nbsp;
-![to do app by Bitloops](https://storage.googleapis.com/bitloops-github-assets/ddd-hexagonal-cqrs-es-eda-2.gif)
+![to do app by Bitloops](https://storage.googleapis.com/bitloops-github-assets/ddd-hexagonal-cqrs-es-eda-2.gif) &nbsp;
-<div style="text-align: center;">You can find the entire codebase in our GitHub Repo: <a href="https://github.com/bitloops/ddd-hexagonal-cqrs-es-eda">ddd-hexagonal-cqrs-es-eda</a></div>
-&nbsp;

 This implementation reference has been designed to help you build software that's organized, easy to understand, and easy to change.
 And the best part, it uses available open-source technologies.